mevdschee/saferbq/README.md

 `saferbq` introduces `$identifier` syntax that:

 1. Automatically wraps identifiers in backticks
-2. Safely sanitizes special characters (convert backticks to underscores)
+2. Validates identifiers and fails when invalid characters are present
 3. Works alongside native BigQuery `@parameters` and `?` positional parameters
-4. Validates all parameters are present before execution
+4. Validates that all parameters are present before execution

 ```go
 // Instead of unsafe string concatenation with user input: